This essay is available in the US as an e-book at Amazon.com and as a free epub download.

 Like many in the formal prison system, I reverted to heterosexuality soon after my release from prep school.

-security prison, even if they call it a prep school.
+Lesson: A minimum-security prison is a minimum- security prison, even if they call it a prep school. |

-Lesson: People are people, whether they are over-
+Lesson: People are people, whether they are over- privileged preppies or convicts from the inner city. |

-worry — they do eventually let you out.
+Lesson (to those in prep school): Don't worry — they do eventually let you out. |

-Lesson (Extra-Credit): Sexuality is relative.
+Lesson (Extra-Credit): Sexuality is relative. |

 Okay, the girl situation wasn't so hot.
 How about the race situation?
 There were no blacks among the faculty, administration, or student body until my Fourth Form year, when the school admitted its first two students of color, both of them in the lower forms.
 Otherwise, the only blacks on campus were the kitchen help and maintenance staff, whom we referred to as "the boons."